-- using mss_sys_services driver in the firmware core configurator - using CoreSysServices as fabric master
+- using mss\sys\services driver in the firmware core configurator - using CoreSysServices as fabric master

 In the IGLOO2 device, CoreSysServices soft IP can be used as fabric master to run SHA-256 system service.
-CoreSysServices provides a simple user interface on one side and an AHB-Lite master interface to connect to the FIC to use system services through the COMM_BLK block.
+CoreSysServices provides a simple user interface on one side and an AHB-Lite master interface to connect to the FIC to use system services through the COMM\BLK block.
 The IGLOO2 approach can be used in the SmartFusion2 device too.
-See CoreSysServices Handbook for more information about the CoreSysServices soft IP.
+Refer to the CoreSysServices Handbook for more information about the CoreSysServices soft IP.

-2.8 Design Description
+Design Description